 Phylloscopus warblers were really my focus.
 I was perhaps falsely under the impression that the commonest warbler would be Yellow Browed, however this wast the case during my stay, I saw one or two at the beginning of the week along with a single Pallas‘ but infact the most commonly seen birds were Arctic Warblers.

 Often vocal and mostly in the higher foliage I saw and heard many.
 Aware of other ‘Arctic Types’ being a possibility I was cautious to hear birds call before ID’ing them which most did to be honest.
 Kamchatka leaf warblers is the most likely other Arctic type and of this sp Im sure I had at least one individual.
-Based on call which was heard on my final day out in Binjang forest park – a bird high in the canopy appearing as an artic warbler in all respects (perhaps a longer more pointed bill) giving a loud almost disyllabic call, like two Arctic Warbler calls in very quick succession, something like ‘d-dzit’
+Based on call which was heard on my final day out in Binjang forest park – a bird high in the canopy appearing as an artic warbler in all respects (perhaps a longer more pointed bill) giving a loud disyllabic call, almost like a red breasted flycatcher rattle or like 2 Arctic Warbler calls in very quick succession, something like ‘d-dzit’

 I’d been salivating over the idea of seeing Eastern crowned warbler and luckily they were fairly common and certainly the most enjoyable bird to watch, slightly sluggish movements punctuated by the occasional flycatch that seemed to crash through patches of foliage quite unlike smaller phylloscs.
 It struck me that they were perhaps the phyllosc version of a Red eyed Vireo and wasn’t too surprised to read someone else’s agreement with that in a Bird guides finders report for a bird in Cleveland in 2014.

 Eastern crowned warblers